N-Rondoni/slugFind/README.md

- slugFind, referred to as MPC approach in accompanying paper
+ slugFind, or MPC approach as it is referred to in its accompanying manuscript.

  Author: Nicholas A. Rondoni
          nrondoni@ucsc.edu